 One of the main features I contributed to was multi-tenant access, which allowed a user to belong to multiple tenants, selecting one at login time.
 This involved rearchitecting login functionality, ensuring a tenant could be selected and exposing this information in JWTs.
 I also worked on the frontend implementation of this which was powered by Razor.

-I joined the newly formed Dev Tooling Apps team, which was responsible for making devops related tools requested by other software teams to improve productivity.
+After rejoining the company as a graduate, I formed part of the newly formed Dev Tooling Apps team, which was responsible for making devops related tools requested by other software teams to improve productivity.
 We produced what became known as the Dev Tooling App, which consisted of a C# backend and an Angular frontend, and was used daily by engineers across many teams.

 I worked on many areas of the app.
 One such feature I developed was aggregating and displaying transient environment information, showing the deployed microservices, build history, CI/CD pipeline statuses and an integration with Grafana to view logs and traces.
 This screen also included a single-click environment tear down button, which would destroy all the cloud (AWS) resources related to the selected environment.
 I was also involved in writing a DORA metrics page, which pulled data from Jira and GitLab to provide a breakdown of the metrics per team.